Abdelrahman-Yasser-Zakaria/Abdelrahman-Yasser-Zakaria/README.md

 ---

-### 💼 Experience
+### 💼 Current Experience

--   **Back End Developer Intern @ Drop Me** `(08/2025 - Present)`
+-   **Junior Back End Developer @ Drop Me** `(08/2025 - Present)`
-    -   Implemented and maintained 10+ scalable RESTful and WebSocket APIs using Django and DRF, facilitating real-time communication between the users’ mobile app, 2+ Reverse Vending Machines (RVMs), and Admin Dashboard.
+    -   Implemented and maintained scalable RESTful and WebSocket APIs using Django REST Framework (DRF), facilitating real-time communication between mobile application, 2+ Reverse Vending Machines (RVMs), and admin dashboard.
-    -   Optimized PostgreSQL queries and implemented caching with Redis, achieving 50% lower API latency and enhancing users' experience.
+    -   Developed a full-featured marketplace module with product listings, pagination, and dynamic filtering, enabling efficient data retrieval and allowing users to redeem their recycling points for product coupons.
+    -   Developed a notification system using Firebase Cloud Messaging (FCM) and the fcm-django library to send push notifications to users and store notification history in the database.
+    -   Optimized admin dashboard API performance via PostgreSQL query tuning and Redis caching, reducing latency by 61% (85ms to 33ms).
-    -   Deployed backend systems on Railway, Integrated AWS S3 for media storage, and implemented an automated media cleanup system.
+    -   Deployed Docker-containerized backend services on Railway, Integrated AWS S3 for media storage.​
-    -   Conducted peer code reviews and followed Git feature-branch workflows, improving code maintainability and test coverage.​

 ---